Okay, first things first. Yes, the 4 month sleep regression is a real thing.

 What is sleep regression?

-Basically, babies go through several massive stages in the first 24 months of life, where they experience a huge mental and physiological shift.
-In some cases, babies have to re-learn sleep skills (like in the 4 month sleep regression) due to the parts of their brain responsible for sleep changing and maturing.
+Basically, babies go through several massive stages in the first 24 months of life.
+These stages involve your little one experiencing a huge mental and physiological shift.
+In some cases, babies have to re-learn sleep skills (like in the 4 month sleep regression).
+This is due to the parts of their brain responsible for sleep changing and maturing.

 Although this seems totally frustrating, remember that sleep regressions are signs that your baby’s development is on the right track.
-The bad news is, yes their and your sleep is likely to be affected.
-The good news is… I am here to help you not only survive but thrive through this stage.
-I’m here to teach you how to; support your bub through a sleep regression, and help your bub re-learn those sleep skills.
+The bad news… their sleep and coincidently, your sleep is likely to be affected.
+The good news… I’m here to teach you how to support your bub through a sleep regression, and help your bub re-learn those sleep skills.

 How do I know if my baby is experiencing the 4 month sleep regression?